MohammedAhsanKollathodiMoodys/Structured-Issuer-TechServices-MohammedAhsanKollathodi-CLOAutomator-v-1.0-/README.md

 Recent Updates :

 - S3 notification alerts were implemented to notify the arrival of various trigger files for multiple clients.
 Further enhancements are currently in progress.
 - A wireframe was developed for the CLO Control and Monitoring Panel application and reviewed by the team.
 - The GUI has been implemented using Python and related libraries such as PyQt5 and is currently in its initial phase.
+- Backend development—which includes database management, communication with the front end, file handling, security measures, and the addition of necessary features and functionalities—will commence after the GUI is completed.